 Ba is love.

 Ba is a moulting chicken — or a cocky young man, acting older than his years.

-Ba is our bird-headed spirit that people make offerings of food to.
+Ba is the bird-headed spirit, and servant of Ra that people make offerings of food to.

 Ba is the nickname of August Vo, whose mother grew up in Lyon, and father was from Dalat.
 August moved to Los Angeles from Viet Nam in 1938 to pursue his dream of cooking for local lefty luminaries like Edward Weston and Frida Kahlo.
 He fell in love with an Italian boy and moved to Highland Park to live with him.
 They lived on Buchanan Street to honor the first gay President.
 August opened Le Singe et le Violon Contre-Plaqué on this spot in 1940, serving classical French cuisine.